akda15/LSRE-Akhil-Kumar-Daida/Seminars/Seminar 0.md

 • Traceability: Full bi-directional traceability is required for all development artifacts, including requirements.
 Creating and maintaining the traces will be a difficult task, due to the amount of time and manual effort required.
 • Scope change and creep: Scope change and creep is natural and unavoidable in large projects.
 For instance, due to changes in technologies and processes, the customer requested modifications to some of their requirements.
 Accommodating the change in scope while still meeting the project milestones will be demanding.

-Article: “Requirements Engineering in the Development of Large-Scale Systems”
+Article: Konrad, Sascha, and Michael Gall.
+"Requirements engineering in the development of large-scale systems."
+International Requirements Engineering, 2008.
+RE'08.
+16th IEEE.
+IEEE, 2008.

 Order of magnitude of requirements:
 Abbrev	level	Order of magnitude